 The Physical Strain of Flying during Covid-19

 Once I confirmed my golden ticket off the island, it was time to prepare for the flights.
-There are a slew of new measures in place to keep people safe.
+There is a slew of new measures in place to keep people safe.
 For example, everyone must wear a face covering, no exceptions.
 Not only did I stock up on activated charcoal and paper masks for my flights, but I also invested in latex gloves, hand sanitizer, and antibacterial wipes.
 Everyone is on high alert and fervently practicing social distancing as well.
 Flight attendants even wore paper gowns and safety goggles on international flights.

 The other issue I faced was finding connecting flights for the same day.
 Flight routes are severely restricted with only a few regular routes.
 This equates to long layovers and nearly two days of travel.
-Furthermore, I had to lug 150 pounds worth of luggage due to self check-in procedures.
+Furthermore, I had to lug 150 pounds worth of luggage due to self-check-in procedures.
 By the time I reached my destination, I had also reached the limits of physical exhaustion.

 This trip home took a heavy toll on my finances and health.
 My advice would be to avoid flying during Covid-19 if at all possible.
 Not only will it reduce your risk of exposure, but it will also save you money.
 This is not the most opportune time to take a family vacation or plan business trips.
 So, perhaps you should consider other ways you could invest the money and plan for the future.